 Commercial energy assessor

-Commercial energy assessors test the energy efficiency of commercial buildings and produce Non-Domestic Energy Performance Certificates (EPCs).
+Commercial energy assessors test how energy-efficient commercial buildings are and produce Non-Domestic Energy Performance Certificates.

 1. Entry requirements

 You’ll need the Level 3 Certificate in Non-Domestic Energy Assessment.

 You’ll study towards this qualification if you have no experience of working in a relevant setting and are new to energy assessing.
 If you have experience in a related field like property surveying or construction you might not have to do as much training.